PatelVatsalB21/GoogleAPITokens/README.md

 # Additional Information
 For Client Id and Secret we need to click `Create Credential` on [Google Developer Console](https://console.developers.google.com/apis/credentials) and select type `OAuth Client ID`

-For Google Sign In refer [Google Sign In](https://developers.google.com/identity/sign-in/android/start-integrating)
+For Google Sign In integration refer [this](https://developers.google.com/identity/sign-in/android/start-integrating)